 |TV series||Season 1 | Season 3 | Season 4|

 Aemon, born Aemon Targaryen, is the third son of King Maekar I Targaryen.
 He has served as a maester to the Night's Watch at Castle Black for so long that the rest of the Seven Kingdoms has forgotten about his Targaryen blood.
-In the TV series he is played by Peter Vaughan.
+In the television series Game of Thrones he is portrayed by Peter Vaughan.

 Aemon Targaryen was the second of his name, and the third son of Maekar I. He was named after his great-great-uncle, Prince Aemon the Dragonknight, by his grandfather, Daeron II.
 At this time, King Daeron II had four grown sons, three with sons of their own, and so felt that having too many potential Targaryen heirs was dangerous and sent Aemon to the Citadel around the age of 9 or 10.Aemon forged his chain, and earned the title of Maester Aemon, finishing his studies at the age of 19.
 He served an unidentified lord until his father, now King Maekar I, summoned him to court to serve the Iron Throne.
 Not wanting to sit on the small council as he felt that would displace the Grand Maester, Aemon chose instead to serve at Dragonstone, the seat of his eldest brother, Prince Daeron, until Daeron died of the pox.
 After Daeron's death, Maester Aemon became a maester at the Citadel, until he was summoned to court in the year of the Great Council.
 Aegon V.